mitosisX/limekit-docs/source/widgets/double-spinner.rst

 .. function:: setValue(value)

-  Sets text displayed on the dock widget
+  Sets the value displayed on the widget

 .. function:: getValue()
   :noindex:

-  Get current value
+  Returns the current value

 .. function:: setPrefix(prefix)